quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ### Configuration Agent Actions

-The configuration agent selects a number of bytes of the server connection ID to encode individual server IDs, called the "routing bytes".
-The number of bytes MUST have enough entropy to have a different code point for each server.
+The configuration agent selects a length for the server ID encoding.
+This length MUST have enough entropy to have a different code point for each server.

 It also assigns a server ID to each server.